TheRealMoeid/media-download-telegram-bot/README.md

 A modular Python Telegram bot for downloading videos from supported platforms and sending them back to users.

+> **Status:** Phase 0 — Planning & Architecture.
+No implementation exists yet; this document describes the intended design.
+See [`PROJECT_ROADMAP.md`](./PROJECT_ROADMAP.md) for the full phased development plan and rationale.

 ## Core behavior

 - **Instagram:** automatically download the best available quality without intentionally reducing it.
-- **YouTube:** inspect the available qualities and let the user choose which quality to download.
+- **YouTube:** inspect the available qualities for the specific video and let the user choose.
+If a video only exposes one quality, the bot skips the menu, downloads it automatically, and tells the user only one quality was available.
-- **Language:** on the user's first `/start`, show a **Persian / English** language-selection menu, remember the choice, and allow the user to change it later.
+- **Language:** on the user's first `/start`, show a **Persian / English** language-selection menu, remember the choice per Telegram user, and allow it to be changed later.

 ---